6th Grade Core Courses (English, Math, Science, Social Studies)

 - Only the best grade for each cognitive skill in a course’s projects will be counted towards the grade

-- Schedule: Students are engaged in Personalized Learning Time (PLT) on Monday and Friday in their core courses.
+- Schedule: Students are engaged in Self-Directed Learning (SDL) on Monday and Friday in their core courses.

-- PLT: During Personalized Learning Time (PLT), we focus on mastering the content knowledge to apply in projects.
-The teacher will check-in with students regularly about their academic progress and provide coaching and tutoring.
+- SDL: During Self-Directed Learning (SDL), we focus on mastering the content knowledge to apply in projects.
+The teacher provides workshops, small group coaching, and one-on-one check-ins with students about their academic progress.

 - Focus Areas: Content knowledge is the facts and information that students learn about a particular topic.
 We call them Focus Areas.
 Each Focus Area has an associated playlist with learning resources.